TanjaKec/datachallenge/content/day2/Visualisation/_index.en.markdown

 ```

 ##### 🗣👥 Confer with your neighbours:
-Does the life expectancy depend upon the population size?
+Does life expectancy depend upon the population size?

 `y = b_0 + b_1 x + e`